HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 There are a dozen different updates related to AD LDS on Windows 7 SP1.
 However, after careful analysis, only half of them have components not replaced by other updates.
 These unnecessary updates related to AD LDS are: KB2898997, KB2922852, KB3042816, KB3160352 , KB3184471, and KB3198591.
 The required updates are listed in the table below.

+> After installing the first AD LDS Update (KB975541), an update may appear as available in Windows Update (KB2853587).
+However, this update is not required and is replaced with KB3012660.
+Once KB3012660 is installed, KB2853587 will no longer appear in Windows Update.

+> After installing the first AD LDS Update (KB975541), another update may appear as available in Windows Update (KB3184471).
+However, this update is not required and is replaced with the latest ESU Windows 7 Cumulative Update.
+Once that is installed, KB3184471 will no longer appear in Windows Update.

 | KB Number | Name                                         | Description | Download |
 |:---------:|----------------------------------------------|-------------|----------|
 | KB975541  | AD LDS Feature                               | Active Directory Lightweight Directory Services (AD LDS) provides directory services for directory-enabled applications. | [Windows6.1-KB975541-x64.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/03_Feature_AD_LDS/01_Windows6.1-KB975541-x64.msu) |